TopCoderAnmeet/fb-clone/README.md

 PennBook is a Facebook clone built as a final project for our class.
 Built with a partner, the main components include:

-Node/Express backend:
+Node/Express backend: app.js, routes.js, simpleDB.js
-app.js
-routes.js
-simpleDB.js

 Front End - JS (Jquery)
-profile.ejs
-homepage.ejs
-signup.ejs
-main.ejs
+profile.ejs, homepage.ejs, signup.ejs, main.ejs

 MapReduce Functionality to determine friend suggestions based on adsorption algorithm (See finalMapReduce)